reismahnic/reis-mahnic/_games/river.md

 ![](/assets/images/riverremake2.jpg)

 A short form, sci-fi visual novel about a man experiencing his family relationships through a state of compressed time.\
-In Throw Me in the River, each scene takes place 20 years apart and examines the state of Joseph's life at that time through conversations he has with his various family members.
+In Throw Me in the River, each scene takes place 20 years apart and examines the state of Joseph's life in Canada at that time through conversations he has with his various family members.

 Throw Me in the River's narrative deals with familial relationships, regret, and compressed time.
 It was built in the Ren'Py visual novel engine.
 Throw Me in the River ties into Waiting for the Loop's narrative (for more information on *Waiting for the Loop* visit [Side Group's website](http://sidegroupgames.com){:target="_blank"}) and will be released on Steam and itch.io.
 Throw Me in the River is a remake of a 2015 game jam game (now rebuilt from the ground up with high resolution art, writing improvements and new music) and features commentary galleries detailing its development process.
 Team of 3.